Abdelrhman-Nagy/FreelanceMarketplace/LOCAL_DEVELOPMENT_GUIDE.md

    The server will run on `http://localhost:5000`

 2. **Access the application:**
-   - Open your browser to exactly: `http://localhost:5000`
+   - API Server runs on: `http://localhost:5000`
-   - Do NOT use port 80 or any other port
+   - Frontend can be accessed via: `http://localhost:80` or `http://localhost`
+   - All API requests automatically route to port 5000

 ## Test Accounts